Black Catholicism: Black Gospel

 Black Catholic worship consists of the Roman Rite Mass, like most any other Catholic group in America, but tends to use black Gospel hymns and/or style for the propers (Entrance, Responsorial, Alleluia, Offertory, Communion, Post-communion, and Recessional), ordinaries (Kyrie, Gloria, Sanctus, and Agnus Dei), and the Our Father.
 In some black parishes, the traditional form of a given hymn may be forgone altogether in favor of an equivalent gospel tune (e.g., "Hallelujah, Salvation And Glory" for the Alleluia, a gospel-ized "Holy, Holy, Holy" for the Sanctus, etc.).

-While in most American parishes, Daily Mass (held on weekdays and before 4pm on Saturdays) involves no singing, some black parishes use at least some singing (such as the Communion hymn) in such liturgies.
+While in most American parishes, Daily Mass (held on weekdays and before 4 pm on Saturdays) involves no singing, some black parishes use at least some singing (such as the Communion hymn) in such liturgies.

-The late 80s brought the release of "Lead Me, Guide Me", the first and only Black Catholic hymnal, including numerous songs from the black Christian tradition as well as some Catholic hymns.
+The late 1980s brought the release of "Lead Me, Guide Me", the first and only Black Catholic hymnal, including numerous songs from the black Christian tradition as well as some Catholic hymns.
 The second edition was published by GIA in 2012.
 (Many black parishes opt for non-hymnal gospel selections, however.)

 Jazz

 Some black parishes (e.g., St. Augustine and Our Lady of Guadalupe in New Orleans) celebrate "Gospel Jazz Mass" every Sunday, integrating not only gospel but also the other major form of indigenous (black) American music—which is in fact derived from gospel itself.

-The Archdioceses of San Francisco celebrates an annual Gospel Jazz Mass at their cathedral (with music performed by a mass choir from multiple historically black parishes in the area).
+The Archdioceses of San Francisco celebrated an annual Gospel Jazz Mass at their cathedral (with music performed by a mass choir from multiple historically black parishes in the area).
 The Diocese of San Jose celebrates a similar liturgy at their cathedral during the city's annual jazz festival, as does Vacaville's St. Mary's Catholic Church during theirs.